 4.2.
-Sale after Expiration of "Best If Used By" Date. -- A retail food establishment may sell or offer for sale food beyond the designated "best if used by" date providing the food is wholesome and the sensory physical quality standards for that food have not significantly diminished.
+Sale after Expiration of "Best If Used By"

+Date. -- A retail food establishment may sell or offer for sale food beyond the designated "best if used by" date providing the food is wholesome and the sensory physical quality standards for that food have not significantly diminished.

 4.3.
 Manner of Expressing Date. -- The "best if used by" date as required by § 4.1. shall be placed upon or attached to each container or package and be limited to the terms "best if used by" or words of similar import followed by or immediately over the date designated by the month and year unless a prominent notice is on the label describing the date as a "best if used by" date and indicating the location of the date.
 The date shall be designated by the first three letters of the month followed by a numeral indicating the year.
-The use of the day of the month is placed prior to the month; for example, 30 Jun 81.
+The use of the day of the month is permissible provided that the day of the month is placed prior to the month; for example, 30 Jun 81.